jdulay91/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe preprocessing to someone new to CSS?
+1. How would you describe acessibility on the web to someone new to programming? accessibility is the ability of a website to be readable for everyone.
+It is also the ability of people with disabilities to learn, go through or gather the content that you are trying to show through your website. in a sense its giving the "ability" to people with disability

-2. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+2. Talk about 3 different things you can do to ensure your website is accessible. make sure HTML is semantic, Use alt property in media, Use contrasting background and foreground colors so text is readable, make sure that sizes used are responsive

-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? renaming values to what makes it easier for you to understand

 4. What is the purpose of using functions in code?
-5. What is JSON data?
+To have blocks of REUSABLE code. makes life easier if you have to redo a certain amount of instructions

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.